MicrosoftDocs/PlayReady/Docs/Overview/device-porting-kit.md

    *  License acquisition.

+   *  License management and binding for decryption.

    *  Metering.

-   *  Domain join and leave for devices.
+   *  Domain join, leave and management for groups of devices.

    *  Secure Stop.

+   *  Secure Delete

-   *  Secure clock/anti-rollback clock.
+   *  Secure clock and Anti-Rollback clock.

    *  Chained licenses.